 Yoga classes can be daunting because they’re a smorgasboard of new experiences.
-The most can be the brand new terms.
-As the ambassador to your new world, I’ve compiled a list of both common Sanskrit words and general yoga terms used in classes.
+The most overwhelming can be the brand new terms.
+As the ambassador to your new world, I’ve compiled a list of the most common Sanskrit words used in yoga classes as well as general yoga terms and terms used in philosophy.

 general yoga terms